 The Delta Dental Plan's dental benefits include a "participating dental provider" feature through Delta Dental.
-The Delta Dental PPO is the Plan's participating dental provider network.
-Dentists who participate in the Delta Dental PPO have agreed to accept the amount that Delta Dental pays as either payment in full for diagnostic and preventive services or partial payment for other dental services.
+The Delta Dental PPO network is the Plan's participating dental-provider network.
+Dentists who participate in the Delta Dental PPO network have agreed to accept the amount that Delta Dental pays as either payment in full for diagnostic and preventive services or partial payment for other dental services.

-- If you choose to receive your care from a participating dental provider, you will not have to pay anything for covered dental care that is diagnostic or preventive, and - For all other services, you will pay the difference between the fee schedule Delta Dental pays and the allowed amount under the Delta Dental PPO.
+- If you choose to receive your care from a participating PPO dental provider, you will not have to pay anything for covered dental care that is diagnostic or preventive, and - For all other services, you will pay the difference between the Delta Dental PPO fee-schedule maximum allowance (or the dentist's charges, if less) and the Dental Plan's reimbursement.